Trans Ecuador Mountain Bike Route: Dirt Road Version

 Cuenca to Vilcabamba: 309km (5 days)

-Short on time?
 The crux of the ride – and the Avenue of the Volcanoes – is from Tulcan to Cuenca, both of which are well served by buses to Quito.
 These sections included the very best of the Trans Ecuador Mountain Bike Route.
-The last segment, Cuenca to Vilcabamba, provides a useful link for those headed south into Peru.
+The last segment, Cuenca to Vilcabamba, provides a useful low traffic link for those on longer itineraries, headed south into Peru.

 Mix and Match